husarion/rosbot-docker/demo/README.md

 2. Select or create a network
 3. Click **[Add element]** button and select a **Join Code** tab:

-In this example [Husarnet P2P VPN](https://husarnet.com/) is used for providing over the Internet connectivity.
-Default DDS discovery using multicasting doesn't work therefore.
-IPv6 addresses provided by Husarnet VPN need to be applied to a peer list in a `dds-config.xml` file.
+In this example, [Husarnet P2P VPN](https://husarnet.com/) is used for providing over the Internet connectivity.
+Default DDS discovery using multicasting doesn't work therefore IPv6 addresses provided by Husarnet VPN need to be applied to a peer list in a `dds-config.xml` file.
 To do not copy those IPv6 addresses there is a simple utility script that does it for you.
 Everything you need to do is to launch it **ONLY ONCE** and make sure to have **THE SAME** `secret/` on both devices:

 Execute these commands in the Linux terminal